zmuranaka/scryfall_api_symbols/README.md

 ## Contributing

 Contributions are welcome!

-Be sure to follow the linter rules defined in the [analysis_options](https://github.com/zmuranaka/scryfall_api_symbols/blob/master/analysis_options.yaml) file.
+In order for a contribution to be considered, it must follow the linter rules in the [analysis_options](https://github.com/zmuranaka/scryfall_api_symbols/blob/master/analysis_options.yaml) file.
+Also, if new functionality is being added, tests should be added for that new functionality.

 ## Legal